Consistent Supervised-Unsupervised Alignment for Generalized Category Discovery: Preliminaries

 \subsection{Neural Collapse and Definition of Simplex ETF}

 Neural Collapse, observed during the terminal training phase in well-regularized neural networks on balanced datasets \cite{Papyan2020_NeuralCollapse}, describes a symmetric geometric structure in the last-layer features and classifier weights.
-Features of the same category collapse to their within-category mean, which aligns with the corresponding classifier weights, forming a Simplex Equiangular Tight Frame (ETF).
+Features of the same category collapse to their within-category mean, which aligns with the corresponding classifier weights, forming a Simplex ETF.